 - Enable Drilldown in Supervision Server

-Note 1: to avoid display errors, delete your browser’s cache and cookies before you start Jedox Web.
+- To avoid display errors, delete your browser’s cache and cookies before you start Jedox Web.

 - In Windows operating systems with user control, the Jedox In-Memory DB is only available for the user who has installed Jedox.

 - Setup will automatically change the script name in the sep.inc.php script during the update to the sep.inc.default.php script (or, if Drilldown is enabled, to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
 If you have used a custom script before, you need to replace it in sep.inc.php after the update.